LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow.md

 **Important:** The exercises in the MS-220 labs are cloud-only deployments.
 A local administrator account has been created on the client VMs.
 You'll sign-into the VMs as a local administrator instead of a domain account.
 Following your sign-in, the desktop will indicate that you're logged in on **LON-CL1**

+**WWL Tenants - Terms of Use**
+If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.
+Tenants should not be shared or used for purposes outside of hands-on labs.
+The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.
+Tenants must not be converted to a paid subscription.
+Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.S

 ### Review installed applications

 Once you signed in to the VM, observe the start menu, and verify following applications have been installed: